malik306/malik306/README.md

 - 👋 Hi, I’m @malik306
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Reactjs and Vuejs
+- 🌱 I’m currently learning JavaScript, Reactjs, Vuejs and Python
-- Mostly demand on Reactjs at Pakistan so, We need to learn the Reactjs for the future.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me to be part of my knowledge and skills in the field of computer sciences.
 Where I work in the role of the company to should improve the skills of my career.
 I can bring the best position in the field of computer sciences.